KLSGIT-WGCS/VishwaCTF-2023/writeups/Steganography/Guatemala.md

 Assets/files : AV.gif

 ## Methodology
 A .gif file was provided with the challenge.
-A seemingly normal gif that totally did not have anything hidden in it (or did it).
+A seemingly normal gif that totally did not have anything hidden in it (or did it 👀).

 We first ran [Exiftool](https://github.com/exiftool/exiftool) on the gif.
 Exiftool is an open-source tool that can be used for reading and writing metadata(some extra data about the image size,version etc) to a variety of files.
 An extract of the metadata given by Exiftool :